LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 The tool API allows generating documentation for libraries, directories, and files, complemented with library, directory, entity, and predicate indexes.
+The source files to be documented **must** be loaded prior to using this tool predicates to generate the documentation.

 The `lgtdoc/xml` directory includes several ready to use scripts for converting the XML documenting files to (X)HTML, PDF, Markdown, or plain text files.
 See